EkoTunde/FilesOrganizer/readme.md

 # File Organizer

-Goes through .\Downloads and .\Desktop directories and moves files to better organized sub-directories in .\Downloads location, ordered by file's type.
+When executing clean_and_declutter the scripts cleans temp's file directory and goes through .\Downloads and .\Desktop directories and moves files to better organized sub-directories in .\Downloads location, ordered by file's type.

-User action is required for script to run and organizing action to take place.
+User action is required for script to run and cleaning/organizing action to take place.